-Secure multi-execution: The closest related work to ours is secure multi-execution.
-From a systems perspective, Capizzi et al. [12] describe the idea of secure multiexecution for two security levels using the term shadow executions.
+Secure multi-execution The closest related work to ours is secure multiexecution.
+From a systems perspective, Capizzi et al. [12] describe the idea of secure multi-execution for two security levels using the term shadow executions.
 Similarly to this work, the authors do not cover timing covert channels.
 However, they do not give any transparency guarantees for secure programs when using shadow executions.
 Similarly to Capizzi et al., but looking to obtain a secure Linux kernel, Cristiá and Mata [14] consider similar ideas as secure multi-execution using two security levels and ignoring timing channels.
 Differently from this work, their method is formalised for a specific programming language.
 Devriese and Piessens [17] introduce secure multi-execution.
-In that work, authors evaluate the practicality of their ideas in the Spidermonkey JavaScript engine and prove theoretical results for a specific scheduler.
+In that work, authors evaluate the practicality of their ideas in the Google Chrome web browser.
+Our work, instead, focus on theoretical results.
 Barthe et al. [7] show how to achieve secure multi-exection by code transformation.
-While their transformation is defined over a specific programming language, ours in Section III is described for interaction trees and thus it is more general.
+While their transformation is defined over an specific programming language, ours in Section 3 is described for interaction trees and thus more general.
 Under the same scheduler and security condition as Devriese and Piessens, Barthe et al. prove the soundness and precision of the transformed code.
 Focusing only on implementation issues, Jaskelioff and Russo [23] provide secure multi-execution for Haskell programs via a library.
 In that work, the authors propose a pure description of the I/O operations of programs that influenced the adoption of interaction trees in this paper.
 In order to deal with timing leaks, authors in [7, 17] require a total order of the lattice and choose a specific scheduler.
 Instead, authors in [24] describe a range of schedulers capable of preventing timing leaks which depends on the comparability of the elements in the lattice.
 In this work, we ignore the external timing covert channel for the sake of simplicity and precision of our enforcement.
-However, due to the modularity of our approach, we could easily apply practical black-box techniques [3, 51] to mitigate timing leaks.
+However, due to the modularity of our approach, we could easily apply practical black-box techniques [3, 50] to mitigate timing leaks.
 Bielova et al. [9] adapt secure multi-execution for web browsers.
 Similarly to this work, they consider a notion of secure runs for which they can provide transparency guarantees, i.e., that the behaviour of those runs is not altered by secure multi-execution.
-An extended version of this work describes, as an implementation optimization, situations where it is not necessary to run a browser per security level in the lattice.
 None of the works described above [7, 9, 12, 14, 17, 24] can preserve the interleaving of events generated at different security levels as well as report when insecurities occur.
 Instead, at the price of not considering timing covert channels, our work describes a scheduling strategy capable of preserving such order and detecting insecure actions violating ID-security.
-Focusing on extending secure multi-execution, and independent of this work, Rafnsson and Sabelfeld [33] propose a scheduler that is also able to preserve the order of events for interactive programs.
+Focusing on extending secure multi-execution, and independent of this work, Rafnsson and Sabelfeld [33] propose a scheduler that is also able to preserve the order of events.
 Their work lifts the totality assumptions on input channels, i.e. that inputs are always available, and introduce means for declassification.
 Our monitor might be able to benefit from these results since it uses secure-multi execution underneath.

-Faceted values: Focusing on gaining performance, Austin and Flanagan [6] proposed a semantics based on faceted values that simulates multiple executions in one run.
+Faceted values Focusing on gaining performance, Austin and Flanagan [6] proposed a semantics based on faceted values that simulates multiple executions in one run.
 Differently from this work, execution with faceted values requires a full description of the underlying programming language semantics.
 They provide no formal guarantees that the interleaving of output events at different security levels is preserved.
 Similarly to secure multi-execution, this approach is not capable of detecting when insecurities occur during the execution of programs.